 - Add fish sauce/ soy sauce and ground pepper and stir several times.
 Pour in the shrimp juice/stock if using or 2 cups water and shrimp cube.
 Let simmer until vegetables are tender but still crisp.

 - Remove everything from the wok leaving only the liquids.
 Add the shrimp cube to the liquid and stir until dissolved.

 - Add the vermicelli noodles and spread it so they are submerged completely in the liquids.
 Let it simmer for some minutes while stirring now and then.
 They will absorb the liquids so you may add more water if they are still too hard.
 They will keep on absorbing the liquids even after they are cooked so add just a bit more so that your pancit will not dry out if not to be served and eaten immediately.

 - Add back the vegetables leaving some for toppings.
+Toss in the cabbage.
 Mix noodles and vegetables together.
 Transfer to serving platter and top with the remaining cooked vegetables.
 Serve with kalamansi or lemon.